cchesser/java-perf-workshop/docs/content/docs/jmc/_intro.md

 jmc
 ```

-:bulb: In order to be able to invoke `jmc` (Java Mission Control) from your console, it assumes `$JAVA_HOME/bin` is on your `$PATH`.
+💡 In order to be able to invoke `jmc` (Java Mission Control) from your console, it assumes `$JAVA_HOME/bin` is on your `$PATH`.
 If it is not included, go ahead and update your profile to include this so you can easily invoke `jmc` from your terminal.

 ## Start Service with JFR